iot49/docker-stacks/README.md

   building/building artifacts from source and injecting into docker images
 - [jupyter-on-openshift/jupyter-notebooks](https://github.com/jupyter-on-openshift/jupyter-notebooks) -
   OpenShift compatible S2I builder for basic notebook images

+## Limitations

+- No version control for installed libraries.
+Library versions change from build to build and may differ for different architectures of the same image.
+- Automated tests performed only on the linux/amd64 image.
+The multi-architecture image is pushed to DockerHub without automated tests.

 ## Resources